Carter-Chopskie/sales-performance-analysis/README.md

 ---

-### 5. Screenshots to document data cleaning
+### 5. Documentation folder
 - **Instructions**:
-  - Locate the image files.
+  - Open the Documentation folder, which contains screenshots of the data cleaning process.
   - Click on any image to preview or download.

 ---